"Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life."

 -

-Inequality and Happiness: When Perceived Social Mobility and Economic Reality do not Match.
-(With Christian Bjørnskov, Axel Dreher, Justina A.V.
+Inequality and Happiness: When Perceived Social Mobility and Economic Reality do not Match. (with Christian Bjørnskov, Axel Dreher, Justina A.V.
 Fischer, Jan Schnellenbach), Journal of Economic Behavior & Organization 91 (3/ 2013).
 Journal | PDF | SSRN

 We argue that perceived fairness of the income generation process affects the association between income inequality and subjective well-being, and that there are systematic differences in this regard between countries that are characterized by a high or , respectively, low level of actual fairness.
 Using a simple model of individual labor market particip ation under uncertainty, we predict that high levels of perceived fairness cause higher levels of i ndividual welfare, and lower support for income redistribution.
 Income inequality is predicted to have a more favorable impact on subjective well- being for individuals with high fa irness perceptions.
 This relationship is predicted to be stronger in societies that are characterized by low actual fairness.
 Using data on subjective well-being and a broad set of fairness measures from a pseudo micro-panel from the WVS over the 1990-2008 period, we find strong support for the negative (positive) association between fairness perceptions and the demand for more equal incomes (subjective well-being).
 We also find strong empirical support for the predicted differences in individual tolerance for income inequality, and the predicted influence of actual fairness.